 The Foundation offers individual grants of £5,000 to support the work of not-for-profit organisations and community groups nominated by members.
 Thanks to you, we were able to grant a total of £350,000 to 70 organisations across the UK in 2018, an incredible 89% increase on the amount we donated in 2017.

-Explore the map below, or watch our videos, to see the great work some of these causes are doing in your communities.
+Explore the map and dropdowns below to see the great work some of these causes are doing in your communities, and hear from the people whose lives they've changed.
 Please note, in some instances, names have been changed to protect the identities of the people involved.

 1. Mustard Seed Autism, Surrey

 Mustard Seed is a charity that offers professional and practical support to families living with autism.
 With the help of trained volunteers, they work in family homes or at local venues to help children on the autistic spectrum develop physical, social, communication and emotional skills.

 Mustard Seed has helped Tom and his family over the past three years.
 He’s received a huge range of support, from occupational therapy to improve his motor skills and difficulties with sensory processing, including eating and sleeping, to anxiety management, allowing him to develop calming strategies that help him manage at school.
 Furthermore, Mustard Seed’s Friendship Zone has helped Tom to improve his social and emotional understanding, meaning he can better interact with other children.
 His parents also attended a six-week Empowering Parents Course, which boosted their confidence in understanding Tom’s needs and behaviours.
 Now, Tom is developing the skills he’s learnt in his daily life, improving his relationships and emotional wellbeing.